Minnesota firms are growing in the water business, including significant water-related acquisitions by Ecolab and Pentair, as we've reported recently.

 Elizabeth Campbell of Ryan Companies is an honoree this week at the annual Facing Race Ambassador Awards, sponsored by the St. Paul Foundation.

 Campbell, the emerging business inclusion coordinator at the developer, has succeeded in increasing the number of minority-owned subcontractors by more than 50 percent.
-Campbell, who holds a master's degree from Augsburg College in leadership development, joined Ryan in 2004 and has spent her career working with private, nonprofit and public employees on diversity and cultura awareness.
+Campbell, who holds a master's degree from Augsburg College in leadership development, joined Ryan in 2004 and has spent her career working with private, nonprofit and public employees on diversity and cultural awareness.

 Cities often establish minority and female-hiring goals on public projects, such as the new Target Center roof and the Midtown Global Exchange.